hybridsjs/hybrids/docs/component-model/definition.md

 * **returns**:
   * `components` - a passed argument to `define.from()` function

 The below example shows how to use the `define.from()` method with the [Vite](https://vitejs.dev/) bundler.
 The `define.from()` method is called in the `app.js` file, which is the entry point of the application.
-The rest of the component definition don't have to use `define` function directly, and can export the component definition instead without explicitly setting the `tag` property (it is dynamically generated from the file path).
+The rest of the component definition don't have to use `define` function directly, and can export the component definition without explicitly setting the `tag` property (it is dynamically generated from the file path).

 **./components/HelloWorld.js**: